javalaozhao/prompt-optimizer/docs/user/environment-variables_en.md

 # Environment Variables Configuration Guide

-PromptMaster Pro supports configuration through environment variables, which is particularly useful in Docker and Vercel deployments.
+Prompt Generator supports configuration through environment variables, which is particularly useful in Docker and Vercel deployments.
 This document details all supported environment variables and their purposes.

 ## API Key Configuration